Money Stories and Emotional Spending: Why Women Feel Stuck

 Cross-Generational Cycles of Limitation

 Inherited beliefs often operate like repeating scripts.
-A Pew Research Center (2023) survey found that daughters of women who experienced high debt stress are twice as likely to normalize debt as adults.
+Research on financial socialization suggests that daughters raised around high debt stress may be more likely to treat debt as a normal part of adult life.

-Similarly, women raised in households where money was never discussed are far more likely to avoid financial planning.
+Similarly, women raised in households where money was rarely discussed may be more likely to feel uncomfortable with financial planning or to postpone it.
 These patterns reveal that cultural legacies don’t just shape individuals — they define collective behaviors.
 Women frequently blame themselves for financial struggles, yet the roots often stretch back decades, or even centuries.

 The Emotional Cost of Inherited Beliefs